 The Achilles tendon is the largest tendon in the body.
-It connects your calf muscles to your heel bone and is used when you walk, run, and jump.
-It is also prone to tendonitis, a condition associated with overuse and degeneration.
+It is a band of tissue that connects your calf muscles to your heel bone and is used when you walk, run, and jump.
+It is also prone to tendonitis when overused.

-If a long period of rest or reduced activity is not an option for you, Airrosti can help.
-Our safe and effective treatment can resolve your tendonitis injury in as few as three visits (based on patient-reported outcomes).
-In most cases, you can continue your normal level of activity during the duration of your treatment.
-You’ll also receive individualized at-home exercises you can use to further speed recovery and prevent future injuries.
+Airrosti helps patients relieve pain quickly, without the use of pain medication, injections, or surgery.
+Our effective Achilles tendonitis treatment can resolve your injury in as few as three visits, based on patient-reported outcomes.
+In most cases, you can continue your normal level of activity for the duration of your treatment.
+You’ll also receive individualized at-home exercises you can use to further speed recovery and help prevent injuries.